gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 So what we really want to know is, if we now have new data...what is the next best location _accounting for the new data_?
 Glad you asked!

-We can do this by incrementaly making additional observations.
+We can do this by incrementally making additional observations.
 For example, from the analyses shown above, assume we take the best new potential observation.
 Then, repeat the analysis again, but this time we assume that we have that new data.
 From the second iteration we obtain the next best observation.
 Repeat it again for the third best...and so on.

 Incremental observation worth analysis can be implemented with `next_most_important_added_obs()`.
 Let's do so now for the same observation list as above, assuming we only have a budget to drill 5 new observation wells.
 Now, keep in mind that we are going to repeat the calculations five times.
 Just once already took quite some time - guess what, its going to take about 5 times as long this time!